monajemi/CompressedSensing/README.md

 # PTtools
-These are codes for analytical predictions of compressed sensing Phase Transitions and various function for the analysis of PT datasets
+These are codes for analytical predictions of compressed sensing Phase Transitions and various function for the analysis of PT datasets.
+Not everything is currently made available.
+I will make more functions available over time.

 To install the R package of PT from github:
 ```